Practicing as a dentist

 Should I apply to undergraduate- or graduate-entry dental degrees?

-If you have a completed undergraduate degree and have written the Canadian or American DAT, you are eligible to apply to graduate-entry dental degrees.
-These programs are 4 years in length.
+If you have a completed undergraduate degree and have written the Canadian or American DAT, you may be eligible to apply to graduate-entry dental degrees.
+These programs are 4 years, and some have strict prerequisite requirements.
+The University of Otago dental program does not require the DAT.

 Which prerequisites do I need?